-The County provides postemployment health insurance for qualified employees for life.
+The County provides postemployment health insurance in the form of a Medicare supplemental policy for qualified employees for life.
 Qualified employees consist of:

 - employees hired prior to 1983 and employees hired from 1984 through 1986 who have eight years of service at retirement who receive County-paid health insurance on the County's plan, - employees hired from 1987 through 1991 who receive up to \$50 per month of County-paid health insurance, and - employees hired after 1991 who receive no paid insurance benefits.